OpenVoiceOS/ovos-docker/README.md

 git+https://github.com/OpenVoiceOS/ovos-stt-plugin-chromium.git@fix/whatever # Specific branch of a plugin on GitHub
 ```

-The `ovos_listener` container must be restarted if a change occurs into the `stt.list` file.
+The `ovos_listener` container must be restarted if a change occurs in the `stt.list` file.

 ## PHAL plugins

 The `ovos_phal` and `ovos_phal_admin` containers work with plugins.
-In order to install a plugin into either one of these two containers, the `phal.list` and/or `phal_admin.list` will have be to be populated with the wanted plugins.
+In order to install a plugin into either one of these two containers, the `phal.list` and/or `phal_admin.list` will have to be populated with the wanted plugins.

 ```ini
 ovos-phal-plugin-ipgeo==0.0.1 # Specific plugin version on PyPi